Skip to main content

 [ok] value: "luna-dev-262317"

-You've successfully used cnspec to run your first check on your GCP environment.
+You've successfully used cnspec to run your first check on your Google Cloud environment.
 Now you're ready to explore.

-Once you've ensured that cnspec can access your GCP environment, you can begin testing.
+Once you've ensured that cnspec can access your Google Cloud environment, you can begin testing.
 The method you choose depends on your goals:

-• For widescale assessment of your GCP infrastructure, scan using policy bundles.
+• For widescale assessment of your Google Cloud infrastructure, scan using policy bundles.
 These collections of tests work together to present a broad picture of your GCP security posture.

-• To run ad hoc checks against your GCP environment, use cnspec's interactive shell.
+• To run ad hoc checks against your Google Cloud environment, use cnspec's interactive shell.
 It has auto-complete to guide you, which is especially helpful when you're new to cnspec and learning MQL.

 The Google Cloud (GCP) Security by Mondoo policy is available to all in Mondoo's cnspec-policies GitHub repo.
 This collection of tests evaluates how well your environment follows fundamental GCP security best practices.
 It checks for misconfigurations across your entire GCP infrastructure.